Odipolama: Critical reception

 S. R. Ashok Kumar of The Hindu wrote that "Director Kanmani who is also in charge of the story, screenplay and dialogue has passed the acid test with a fair degree of success in all departments.
-The New Indian Express wrote that "Overall, 'Odipolama' is a promising effort from a debutant filmmaker".
+The New Indian Express wrote that "It’s a simple script with a straight narrative style, sans any lavish trappings or frills [...]
+Youthful and breezy with its light touches, it’s the little twists in the screenplay that keep it going".